uniflare/skbtforarma/NoGui/README.txt

 ==================
-ARMA SERVER KEEPALIVE TOOL 1.2.2.1 (NoGui)
+ARMA SERVER KEEPALIVE TOOL 1.2.2.2 (NoGui)
 ==================
-Added more specific process identification routine.
-(In beta, checkign for stability)
+Fixed before server event call.
+Should be called right before server start.
+(Now it is).

 ==================
 == NEW CHANGES  ==
 ==================
-ADDED: More Specific Process ID Routine

 ==================
 == INSTALLATION ==